How Workers Comp Insurance Gets Weaponized Against Small Biz

 I get calls and emails just about every day from small businesses around the country, desperately seeking help.
 Many of them are facing the financial ruin of their company.
 That’s because they’ve just gotten a bill for their Workers Compensation insurance that is far, far higher than they ever expected, for a policy that has already expired.
 Around our office, we call this a Shock Audit.
 And they’re a particularly common (although not exclusively) scourge of small businesses.

-A recent one was from a small roofing contractor in the Chicago suburbs.
+A recent call was from a small roofing contractor in the Chicago suburbs.
 The owner was Hispanic and his English skills were a little limited (but far, far better than my Spanish) so his local accountant was my interface for communications.
 This roofer had purchased Workers Comp insurance for three years, with each year’s premiums around $1,500.
 But recently, his insurer had taken a closer look at things, and had just sent him a bill for additional premiums for those three years.
 A bill for over $200,000.

 In my line of work, this is a fairly routine call.
 I’ve worked with Workers Comp insurance for over forty years, and for more than thirty years I’ve specialized in double-checking how insurance companies calculate those Workers Comp insurance premiums, in order to find and correct overcharges.
 Increasingly, I’ve been getting those calls and emails from small businesses, from all over the country.
 They’re often in the construction trades, with similar horror stories about a Shock Audit.